kawalpreet-kour/installation-guide-for-React-JS/README.md

-# ReactJS Installation Guide on Linux systems
+# ReactJS Installation Guide on Linux (Debian/Ubuntu)

 A comprehensive, step-by-step guide for installing ReactJS on Debian/Ubuntu-based Linux systems.